Doctoral Internship in Health Service Psychology 2025-2026

 WSU is an Equal Opportunity/Affirmative Action Employer.

 All interviews will be conducted via Zoom video conferencing.
-CAPS will inform applicants of their interview status by December 12, 2023, and will hold the interviews during the first half of January 2024.
+CAPS will inform applicants of their interview status by December 13, 2024, and will hold the interviews during late December/early January 2025.

 Pre-Employment Screening